 The Cost of Social Comas

-When the Internet came along, we gained the ability to search for products and services whenever we had the need—think Amazon.
-At that moment, the need for advertising instantly diminished, but the use of ads did not.
+When the Internet came along, we gained the ability to search for products and services whenever we had the need.
+At that exact moment, any need for advertising diminished by 99 percent, but the use of ads did not.
 For a variety of reasons, we continue a behavior no longer warranted.
-But Hans, if companies want to keep paying for ads, what’s the big deal?
-No harm, no foul, right.
-Not exactly.
+But Hans, if companies want to keep paying for ads, what’s the big deal.
+No harm, right?
+No, not true.

 There is a cost.
+People are harmed.
 Avoiding the bombardment of advertisings takes a psychological toll.
 The time spent deflecting the endless barrage of mind pollution is real.
 The continuous onslaught of ads drains our energy, obstructs our mental clarity, and for some, creates depression.
 So why continue behaviors that support this illusion?
+Well, for one, people want to be entertained so badly that they are willing to go through this torture.
+My wife and I just turned off YouTubeTV for that reason.
+We're moving to providers that don't force their advertisings down your throat.

-For one, once institutions of learning, business, and government are heavily invested in a paradigm, like advertising works, for example, egos and pride are at work.
-Madison Avenue is a powerful force propping up the ads work illusion.
+But let me answer this more on a macro level.
+Once institutions of learning, business, and government invest heavily in a paradigm like advertising works, for example, then egos and pride get involved.
+Madison Avenue is a powerful force propping up the illusion that ads work.
 Second, there's the economics.
 If it's good for the economy, never mind the impact on human beings.
-And perhaps this continues because of the tax write off for such costs.
-Would companies continue paying for ads that have limited reach and even less ability to influence, if the cost was truly out of their pocket?
-I wonder.
+And third, this continues because of the tax write offs for such costs.
+Would companies continue paying for ads that have limited reach and even less influence, if the cost was truly out of their pocket?
+Perhaps you didn't know that business writes off marketing costs like advertising on their taxes.
+This means that not only are we forced to watch advertisings, we're also forced to pay for them.

-On a national level, social comas manifest as allowing “leaders” to do things to us that are not good for the people or the nation.
-In our organizations, the symptoms of social comas abound, like the dreaded annual ritual of performance reviews and the corresponding development plan.
+While some social comas are accidental, this one is not.
+It is managed by the government and business and Madison Avenue to keep ads alive.
+Social comas can be fashioned to allow “leaders” to do things to us that are not good for the people or the nation.
+In our organizations, the symptoms of social comas abound.
+Let's look at HR as an example.
+If you've ever worked for a corporation, you're familiar with the dreaded annual ritual of performance reviews and the corresponding development plan.
 Even though, year after year, we know there was no follow through, we continue to go through the motions in a coma-like state, and this is not the only aspect of HR where the coma prevails.
-Here’s a radical idea: HR as a function exists as a social coma.
+If we take off our blinders and look at this honestly, we realize that HR as a function went into a coma years ago.
+And again, like with advertising, the reason this function continues to exist is that it serves someone, but not the employee, as advertised.
+Sorry, couldn't help making that connection.
+HR as a social comma is a bit lengthy.
+See my HR is Dead blog post if you're interested.

 Recently I searched for trends in HR.
 Turns out there are a lot of stories about trends in HR.
 Trends in HR have become a trend.
 Who knew.
 HR, it seems, is in a constant mode of change, renewal, and re-creation.
 Some call it transformation.
 But why?
 Here’s one perspective.